Charles W. Johnson (jurist): Tenure on the court

-Justice Johnson has served on the Washington Supreme Court longer than any other current Justice.
+Johnson has served on the Washington Supreme Court longer than any other Justice.
+In September 2023, Johnson surpassed Mark A. Fullerton to become the longest-serving Supreme Court Justice in Washington state history.
 He was first elected to the Washington Supreme Court in 1990, gaining re-election in 1996, 2002, and 2008.
-He was re-elected again in 2014 and 2020 and his currently serving his sixth term, which will run until 2027.
+He was re-elected again in 2014 and 2020 and is currently serving his sixth term, which will run until 2027.

 In October 2018, Johnson wrote a concurrence when the majority abolished the state's death penalty because they found its racially biased imposition violated the Constitution of Washington.